aspiringsecurity/EMTTR/Quotation-dapp-contract-management/sushiswap-analytics/README.md

 # SushiSwap Analytics

 SushiSwap Analytics is a progressive web application for the SushiSwap Protocol.
-Visualization, Tabulation, Anaytics and Organization tool for DEX exchange like Sushiswap using OSS spreadsheet module with a wiki interface.
+Visualization, Tabulation, Anaytics and Organization tool for DEX exchange like Sushiswap using OSS spreadsheet module for OP Medicine with a wiki interface.
 Wish to extend the analytics tooling with Uniswap, Base etc.

 ## Getting started